eclipse-iofog/iofog.org/content/docs/2.0.0/iofogctl/application-yaml-spec.md

 `iofogctl` allows users to deploy sets of Microservices to Edge Compute Networks ('ECNs').
 The various components of Microservices are specified within YAML files for `iofogctl` to consume.

-### Note for those upgrading from a previous version

-We have updated the yml spec significantly, and while these are small changes in practice, your current yml files will fail to deploy on 2.0.0

-To translate your yml files to the new spec, please see these [quick changes](./translating.html)

 ## Application

 An application is a set of Microservices working together to achieve one specific purpose.